jkjung-avt/keras_imagenet/README.md

              --validation_directory ${HOME}/data/ILSVRC2012/validation
    ```

-6. As an example, train a 'GoogLeNet_BN' (GoogLeNet with Batch Norms) model.
+6. As an example, train a "GoogLeNet_BN" (GoogLeNet with Batch Norms) model.

    You could take a peek at [train_new.sh](https://github.com/jkjung-avt/keras_imagenet/blob/master/train_new.sh) and [models/googlenet.py](https://github.com/jkjung-avt/keras_imagenet/blob/master/models/googlenet.py) before executing the training.
 For example, you might adjust the learning rate schedule, weight decay and total training epochs in the script to see if it produces a model with better accuracy.